xkeshav29/redesign-poc/README.md

       repeat sendMessage(could not understand, repeatInstruction)
 ```
 ```
-Since Utility functions are not part of the core business logic, they can be isolated from this module.
+Since Utility functions are not part of the core business logic, they should be isolated from this module.
 Core business logic is invoked at receiveMessageFromUser once a message a received from the user.
 ```
 ### Entities and Contracts